hasura/graphql-engine/manual/tutorial/2-hasura-project.rst

 Part II: Create a Hasura project
 ================================

-A Hasura project is a folder (representing a code repo) that contains all the configuration files, the database migrations and the source code and cofiguration for your custom microservices.
+A Hasura project is a folder (representing a code repo) that contains all the configuration files, the database migrations and the source code and configuration for your custom microservices.
 This project folder should be a git repo, so that you can `git push hasura master` to deploy everything in the repo to the cluster.

 Create a 'base' project